“Insolvent Abuse” – Restrictions on Rights to Terminate for Customer Insolvency

 No termination for breaches before the insolvency procedure

 Any right under a contract for the supplier to terminate or suspend the contract because of an event occurring before the insolvency procedure started cannot be exercised once it has started.
 So if a customer had overdue invoices prior to the insolvency procedure, you cannot rely on that to terminate once the insolvency procedure starts.
-However you can terminate before the insolvency procedure starts, or terminate for if a trigger occurs after the insolvency procedure starts.
+However you can terminate before the insolvency procedure starts, or terminate if a trigger occurs after the insolvency procedure starts.

 What is an insolvency procedure?

 The new law sets out a list of specific insolvency procedures which are relevant:

 - a moratorium comes into force for the customer (a new insolvency process introduced by CIGA 2020);

 - an administrative receiver of the customer is appointed (otherwise than in succession to another administrative receiver);

 - a voluntary arrangement takes effect in relation to the customer;

 - a provisional liquidator of the customer is appointed (otherwise than in succession to another provisional liquidator); or